-Buying a home is one of those things that sounds simple enough until you actually do it.
-Even if you have a strong foundation of financial knowledge, your first home purchase is almost always at least a little frustrating.
+At a glance, buying a home may seem simple enough – but the reality is a bit more complex.
+The mortgage process is both complicated and lengthy, and even if you have a strong foundation of financial knowledge, buying your first home is almost always a little frustrating.

-The size of the down payment will also determine how much you can borrow.
+Your budget will ultimately depend on the size of your down payment – which plays a key role in determining how much money you qualify for as well as interest rates and loan terms.
 If you only have $5,000 for a down payment, the maximum you could qualify for is $142,857 with an FHA mortgage and $100,000 with a conventional mortgage.

 To maximize your time while house hunting, make a list of your must-have features and amenities.
 These may include a gas stove, a garage or a finished basement.
 Ask your real estate agent to filter out any homes that don’t have these requirements.
-If you have kids, consider the school district you're looking in as well.
+If you have a family, or if you’re planning to start one in the future, consider the school district and crime rates in the area as well.

-Once you find the perfect house, it's time to make an offer.
-Most experts recommend making a contingent offer, which means the offer is only valid if certain conditions are met.
+You also need to consider whether you should make a contingent offer, which means the offer is only valid if certain conditions are met.

 When you apply for a mortgage, you’ll have to submit proof of income and a list of financial assets and liabilities.
 You’ll have to show your W-2, tax return and bank and retirement account statements.
 Banks will often ask freelancers and independent contractors to provide multiple years of tax returns.

-Once the lender has reviewed all the documents and run a credit check, they'll provide a loan estimate.
-This will include your interest rate, how much you can borrow and any fees.
+Once the lender has reviewed all the documents and run a credit check, they will provide a loan estimate, which includes your interest rate, how much you can borrow and any applicable fees.

-Once you’ve submitted an offer on a home, you can schedule a home inspection.
-An independent inspector will tour the home's interior and exterior, looking for any safety issues, code violations and other problems.
+Once you’ve submitted an offer on your dream home, it’s time to schedule a home inspection.
+A home inspection is a visual assessment of the property conducted by an independent inspector to identify any safety issues, code violations or other problems.

 Choosing a reputable home inspector is key, because you can use their findings to negotiate a lower price.
-If they find too many problems, you may decide to back out of the deal entirely.
+And if they find too many problems, a home inspection contingency will allow you to back out of the deal entirely.

 The home closing process is when the buyer and seller meet with their real estate agents and a real estate lawyer to finalize the deal.
 The down payment and closing costs are due at closing.
-Once the paperwork has been signed at closing, the home is officially sold.
+Once the paperwork has been signed, the home is officially sold!

-A fixed-rate mortgage has the same interest rate over the life of the loan, unless the borrower refinances the mortgage.
+A fixed-rate mortgage, on the other hand, has the same interest rate over the lifetime of the loan, unless the borrower refinances the mortgage.
 Payments generally remain the same but may vary slightly due to property tax changes.